ipfs/ipfs-desktop/README.md

 IPFS Desktop uses [ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl), which, by default, checks the `IPFS_PATH` environment variable.
 If that isn't set, it falls back to `$HOME/.ipfs`.
 As soon as the first run has succeded, repository location info is saved in the configuration file, which becomes the source of truth.

-To open your repo directory from the IPFS Desktop menubar/system tray menu, select `Open Repository Directory` from the `Advanced` submenu.
+To open your repo directory from the IPFS Desktop logo menu, select `Open Repository Directory` from the `Advanced` submenu.

 ### Which version of IPFS does IPFS Desktop use?

 Since IPFS Desktop uses [ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl), it includes its own embedded IPFS binary, which in most circumstances is the latest version of [go-ipfs](https://github.com/ipfs/go-ipfs).

-You can check which version of IPFS you're running from the IPFS Desktop menubar/system tray menu by looking in the `About` submenu.
+You can check which version of IPFS you're running from the IPFS Desktop logo menu by looking in the `About` submenu.

 ### Which flags does IPFS Desktop boot with?